PANTHER Installation Guide¤

 pip install "panther-net"

-is the official PyPI package that bundles the core engine, all built-in plugins, and CLI entry-points.
+panther-net is the official PyPI package that bundles the core engine, all built-in plugins, and the enhanced Click-based CLI.

 Option B — From Source (for dev)¤